Consensus-Free Spreadsheet Integration: MASP Sheet Formalizations and Integration

 \subsection{Discussion}

-Our main result from the case study is that two engineers were able to conduct the same engineering analysis (without ever communicating with each other) and compose their individual models to create an integrated perspective.
-Specifically, two engineers performed a MASP calculation, which is a key aspect of well construction and is duplicated on every well around the world in a variety of fashions.
-The integrated result guarantees that individual ologs and integrated ologs are compliant with components of the MASP calculation technical requirement--without pre-coordination and consensus.
-As a bonus, we also obtain a semantics-preserving information-exchange between the source sheets.
+Our main result from the case study is that two engineers were able to conduct the same engineering analysis, without ever communicating with each other, and compose their individual models to create an integrated spreadsheet with integrated perspective.
+Specifically, two engineers performed a MASP calculation, which is a key aspect of well construction and is performed on every well around the world in a variety of fashions.
+The integrated result guarantees that individual ologs and integrated ologs are compliant with components of the MASP calculation technical requirements, without pre-coordination and consensus.
+As a bonus, we also obtain a semantics-preserving data-exchange between the source sheets.

-Engineering teams largely go about integration and exchange today by treating subject matter experts as the personification of requirements, which are originally written in natural language as text inside documents that we call global standards or regulations.
-The current mainstream approach taken by industry is to try to organize these requirements by extracting them from documents and placing them into more sophisticated management systems (i.e., a database where each requirement is an object, and a user interface includes workflows to create, edit, and approve).
+Engineering teams largely go about integration and data exchange today by treating subject matter experts as the personification of requirements, which are originally written in natural language as text inside documents that we call global standards or regulations.
+The current mainstream approach taken by industry is to try to organize these requirements by extracting them from documents and placing them into more sophisticated management systems (e.g., a database where each requirement is an object, and a user interface that includes workflows to create, edit, and approve requirements).
 This approach relies on the idea that after the requirements are organized in the requirement management system, engineers will be able to convert them into rules that can be incorporated into computable models.
 The challenge to do this, so far, has been the lack of an adequate language that is expressive enough to capture both the general nature of an engineering requirement and its specific computational nature.

-By representing objects and models as ologs, engineers can define the structure in a way that makes sense to them.
-Those structures can then be translated to a shared space within which these objects reside, as well as methods for their construction and inter-relation.
+By representing objects and models as ologs, engineers can define data structure in a way that makes sense to them.
+Those structures can then be translated to a shared space within which these objects reside, using automated methods for their construction and inter-relation.
 We pick up this line of thought in the conclusion.